Henley branch line: Development at Henley

 In this period Henley was gaining increasing ascendancy as a favourite leisure resort, and also as a residential area.
 This brought considerable traffic, and began to pose operating difficulties for the railway.
 In 1881 the platforms at Henley were extended in length, and additional siding accommodation was provided.

 1890s events

 The timber buildings of Shiplake station were destroyed in a disastrous fire on 26 August 1891.

 The main line in the area had become seriously congested, and an additional two tracks were installed, on the south side of the line.
-This “quadrupling” was opened for goods trains in November 1892 and for passenger trains on 30 April 1893.
+This "quadrupling" was opened for goods trains in November 1892 and for passenger trains on 30 April 1893.

-In 1894 Henley-in-Arden station (in the West Midlands) was opened, and to avoid confusion, Henley station was renamed Henley-on-Thames from 1 January 1895.
+In 1894 Henley-in-Arden station (in Warwickshire) was opened, and to avoid confusion, Henley station was renamed Henley-on-Thames from 1 January 1895.